 \section{Introduction}

 An isomorphism between two graphs is a bijection between their vertex sets that preserves adjacency.
-Checking if two given graphs are isomorphic is a problem that has been extensively studied since the 1970s (so much that it was even called a ``disease'' among algorithm designers) and since then many efficient algorithms have been proposed and practically used (e.g.,~\cite{babai,mckay_practical,mckay_piperno,conauto}).
-Most state-of-the-art isomorphism checking algorithms and tools (e.g.,~\verb|nauty|, \verb|bliss|, \verb|saucy|, and \verb|Traces|) are based on \emph{canonical labellings} \cite{mckay_piperno}.
+Testing whether two given graphs are isomorphic is a problem that has been studied extensively since the 1970s (so much so that it has even been called a ``disease'' among algorithm designers).
+Since then many efficient algorithms have been proposed and practically used (e.g.,~\cite{babai,mckay_practical,mckay_piperno,conauto}).
+Most state-of-the-art algorithms and tools for isomorphism checking (e.g.,~\verb|nauty|, \verb|bliss|, \verb|saucy|, and \verb|Traces|) are based on \emph{canonical labellings} \cite{mckay_piperno}.
 They assign a unique vertex labelling to each graph, so that two graphs are isomorphic if and only if their canonical labellings are the same.
-Such algorithms can also compute graph automorphism groups.
-Graph isomorphism checking and computing canonical labellings and automorphism groups are useful in many applications.
+Such algorithms can also compute automorphism groups of graphs.
+Graph isomorphism checking and the computation of canonical labellings and automorphism groups are useful in many applications.
 For example, they are used in many algorithms that enumerate and count isomorph-free families of some combinatorial objects \cite{mckay_isomorph_free}.
-Traditional graph isomorphism applications are found in mathematical chemistry (e.g.~identification of chemical compounds within chemical databases) and electronic design automation (e.g., verification whether the electronic circuits represented by a circuit schematic and an integrated circuit layout are the same), and there are more recent applications in the field of machine learning (e.g.,~\cite{pmlr-v48-niepert16}).
+Traditional applications of graph isomorphism testing are found in mathematical chemistry (e.g.~identifying chemical compounds in chemical databases) and in electronic design automation (e.g., checking whether electronic circuits represented by a schematic and an integrated circuit layout are identical), and there are more recent applications in machine learning (e.g.,~\cite{pmlr-v48-niepert16}).